YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    this a great deal because we will want to test new features in the development
    environment.

-   To start the application in the development context, use the option --context and
+   To start the application in the development context, use the option ``--context`` and
-   pass  the string “environment:development”.
+   pass  the string "environment:development".
 Again, you'll see your application at
    the URL `http://localhost:8666/@Github/index <http://localhost:8666/@Github/index>`_.

    ``$ mojito start --context "environment:development"``